 The amount of feed that broiler chickens eat will depend upon the type of feed provided.
 Birds fed commercial-type diets will eat approximately twice as much feed as the amount of body weight gain.
 As an example, birds processed for meat at 42 days of age may weigh 2.0 kg and have consumed 4.0 kg of feed.
 Chickens provided with a diet of lower nutrient density will require more feed to reach a similar weight.

 Many of the problems encountered with raising broiler chickens are related to how fast the birds grow.
-Leg problems and metabolic diseases (sudden death syndrome and ascites) are discussed extensively in the fact sheet.

 Turkey poults available for purchase include white and bronze turkeys.

 White turkeys are available in various strains that will reach different weights according to their age.
-Turkeys will reach four to six kg (nine to 13 lb.) at younger ages (10 to 12 weeks), or they can be slaughtered later (14 to 20 weeks) for a higher meat yield, eight to 16 kg (17 to 35 lb.).
+Turkeys will reach four to six kg (nine to 13 lb.) at younger ages (10 to 12 weeks), or they can be slaughtered later (14 to 20 weeks) for a higher meat yield, at eight to 16 kg (17 to 35 lb.).